Table of Contents

 Who is the Manufacturer?

 Most lenses are manufactured by Canon or Nikon and these are recommended brands for obvious reasons.
 Check out this post I’ve written – which is better Canon or Nikon?
 Don’t forget, if service is necessary at some point, it is best to have a well-known manufacturer’s lens.
-Chances are that you will be committed to buying a lens from a certain manufacturer because of the camera you are using.
-Different manufacturers’ lenses are rarely compatible.

 The Lenses I Have Used and My Results